Matty Mo

-Matty Monahan (known professionally as Matty Mo) is a Los Angeles–based contemporary artist and marketing entrepreneur best known for creating the conceptual art group, "The Most Famous Artist."
-Through this platform, Monahan makes social media-themed installations, performance art and exhibitions to challenge viewers to examine how technology and the Internet impact society.
-In 2017, Forbes published a feature on Monahan, promoting his innovative outlook on technology.
+Matty Monahan (known professionally as Matty Mo) is a Los Angeles–based contemporary artist and marketing entrepreneur best known for creating the conceptual art group "The Most Famous Artist".
+Through this group, Monahan makes and promotes art installations, exhibitions, performance art, and publicity stunts to bring attention to how technology and the Internet impact society.
 That same year, ABC News reported on his large-scale public installation in Los Angeles where he painted three residential homes bright pink as a commentary on class, community and digital legacy.
 Monahan's "#selfiewall" in the Venice Beach neighborhood in Los Angeles was dubbed by Los Angeles Magazine as being "The Most Instagramable Wall in L.A." and ABC's Nightline said his art is an "instagramer's dream."

-Early history
+Early life

-Before creating the group, "The Most Famous Artist," Monahan attended Stanford University and had a career in advertising technology.
+Monahan attended Stanford University and had a career in advertising technology.

 "The Most Famous Artist"

 Monahan launched his platform, "The Most Famous Artist," in 2013 when he began taking preexisting paintings and adding something to them or painting over their surface.
 This concept of appropriation is a longstanding one in art history and was used by iconic artists such as Marcel Duchamp and Andy Warhol.
 Mohanan, however, adds an awareness of digital promotion and social media to this technique that modernizes its impact.